 In 1966 Reagon founded the Harambee Singers, an African American woman a cappella ensemble that was part of the Black Consciousness Movement, an antiapartheid activist movement that began in South Africa in the 1960s.
 When her marriage ended in divorce in 1967, Reagon returned to Spelman College and completed her undergraduate degree in 1970.
 A year later, with a Ford Foundation Fellowship, she moved to Washington, D.C., to enter the graduate program at Howard University, and completed her Ph.D. degree in 1975.
 While at Howard, she became the vocal director (1971-76) of the Black Repertory Theater in Washington.

 In 1974 Reagon joined the staff at the Smithsonian Institution, where she worked for almost twenty years.
-First as a cultural historian in the Division of Performing Arts/African Diaspora Project and later as a curator at the National Museum of American History, Reagon helped expand the museum’s mission to include a greater focus on minority contributions to American life.
+First as a cultural historian in the Division of Performing Arts/African Diaspora Project and later as a curator at the National Museum of American History, Reagon helped expand the museum’s mission to include a greater focus on African American contributions to American life.

 Bernice Johnson Reagon